Copilot

 The pattern:

 The general rule is that per-user products are billed through licensing, while per-action or per-compute products are billed through Azure.
 Some products offer both options, and those hybrid products are the tricky ones.
 Security Copilot can be standalone (billed through Azure) or included with E5 (no separate charge).
 Copilot Studio can be capacity packs (licensing) or PAYG (Azure).
+From June 2026, GitHub Copilot joins this hybrid category.
+The per-seat subscription is predictable, but token consumption beyond the included AI Credit allowance creates variable costs on top.
 You might have both models in the same organisation, which means you’re tracking costs in two places.

 When Costs Stack